Weronika Zareba Student story

 What appealed to you about the course?

 I realised that not having a proper training in art was weighing on me.
 After a few years of working, I found that yes, I had my own way of approaching projects and delivering them, but I was not happy with the fact that out of fear of making a mistake and destroying this ‘perfect’ formula I started relying too much on my graphic tablet.
 I needed a place that would push me to question what, why and how I do things and help me find joy in creating things by hand again!
 I knew that getting another bachelor degree at that time was out of question and few courses that I did online were not enough.
-That’s why, when I found out about the ODDY, it felt like a perfect program, as it would allow me to acquire a UK standard of education, while living anywhere in the world!
-Moreover, I found it really appealing that it’s a year (a comfortable amount of time to commit) of part-time studying, about 18h of classes a week, the ability to choose my own schedule and fit it around my work, but also to treat the program as a ‘buffet’ where I can choose the classes that interest me, while being (digitally) surrounded by a community of like-minded people.
-I was also drawn to the fact that it provides 1:1 mentoring and tutoring sessions.
-After working alone in my home without any guidance for many years, I was looking forward to having a mentor, someone who can oversee my progress, give feedback and a sense of direction.
-It all seemed like everything I was looking for, packed in one place.
+That’s why, when I found out about the programme, it felt like a perfect opportunity, as it would allow me to acquire a UK standard of education, while living anywhere in the world!

 Which courses did you most enjoy or learn most from?

-How has the ODDY impacted your practice?
+How has the course impacted your practice?

 I have definitely been drawing much more from observation, which helped me see things differently.
 It has given me many ideas and let Bansko, the city I live in, inspire me.
 Lastly, it taught me that there is no ‘perfect way’ to approach art, that you can be free and playful and not everything has to come from an idea or have a story or meaning, that sometimes the fact that you just want to do it, is reason enough!